Robert S. Tucker

-Robert S. Tucker (born March 16, 1970) is an American government official, businessman and philanthropist who is currently serving as the 35th Commissioner of the New York City Fire Department.
-He was chairman and CEO of T&M USA, a security and investigative services company based in New York City.
+Robert S. Tucker (born March 16, 1970) is an American government official, businessman, and philanthropist who was the New York City Fire Commissioner from 2024 to 2025, serving under Mayor Eric Adams.

-Tucker was appointed FDNY fire commissioner by New York City Mayor Eric Adams on August 12, 2024.
-In November 2025, Tucker submitted an intent to resign the following month shortly after Zohran Mamdani's victory in the 2025 New York City mayoral election.
+He was chairman and CEO of T&M USA, a security and investigative services company.

 Career and education

 Tucker graduated from George Washington University and Pace University School of Law.
 Following law school, Tucker worked as special assistant to the District Attorney in Queens County, Richard A. Brown.

 In 1999 Tucker became chairman and CEO of T&M Protection Resources, a company specializing in security, intelligence and investigations.
 In 2007 Tucker restructured T&M as a limited liability company and sold a minority interest to Pegasus Capital Advisors as well as another private investor.

 In 2008 Tucker and Pegasus commenced a plan to invest jointly in acquisitions of security companies in Israel which has resulted in T&M's subsidiary, T&M Holding Israel Ltd, becoming one of the largest security and janitorial service companies in the country with over 7,000 employees.